EPA to Set Airplane Emission Restrictions

 Mohan the elephant is safe.
 He is no longer with his captors.

-For his safety, this is all that we can report for now.
 Please stay tuned, and thank you for your support!
 If you are in the United States and would like to receive breaking text alerts on this situation, please text WILD to 51555.